 About

-After graduating from Denison University with a B.A. in English with a focus on creative writing and a minor in art history, Alex lived in Lao PDR working at the Luang Prabang Film Festival.
+After graduating from Denison University with a degree in Creative Writing and a minor in Art History, Alex moved to Laos to work as a Festival Coordinator at the Luang Prabang Film Festival (now called Blue Chair).
 Starting as Festival Coordinator and then Managing Director, she produced a series of screenings, networking events, workshops, and artist development programs.
-She then worked as an Industry Coordinator for the 2021 Tribeca Festival, and as the Summit Project Manager for The Peace Studio.
-Since 2021, she’s worked for America’s Test Kitchen as an Associate Producer for their two flagship TV shows, America’s Test Kitchen and Cook’s Country, and for their podcast Proof.
+She then worked as an Industry Coordinator for the 2021 Tribeca Festival, and then as the Summit Project Manager for The Peace Studio.
+Since 2021, she’s worked as a producer for America’s Test Kitchen for their two flagship TV shows, America’s Test Kitchen and Cook’s Country, and for their podcast Proof.

 She has written for CityScene Media Group and U.S. Figure Skating, and has been published in Z Publishing House’s Ohio’s Best Emerging Poets and Denison University’s literary magazine, the Exile.